 Perhaps the biggest saving you can make is on the venue.
 Two comparable locations can have radically varying prices.
 Shop around and be prepared to negotiate – venues are sometimes prepared to give a discount if you ask.

-If you are having a small wedding, one of the best money saving tips is to consider changing to a weekday event –
+If you are having a small wedding, one of the best money saving tips is to consider changing to a weekday event – you can usually shave a third off the price.
+The same is true for a wedding in winter when demand is considerably less.

 If you are planning a church wedding, one particularly crafty tip is to hold your wedding just after Easter or Christmas.
 The church will already be lavishly decorated allowing you to further offset the cost of the wedding by reducing your spend on flowers.